microsoft/WindowsAppSDK/specs/PushNotifications/PushNotifications-spec.md

         HRESULT ExtendedError{ get; };

-        // The Status of the ChannelComplete operation ChannelStatus Status { get; };
+        // The Status of the ChannelComplete operation PushNotificationChannelStatus Status { get; };
     };

-    static runtimeclass PushManager
+    runtimeclass PushNotificationRegistrationToken
     {
+        PushNotificationRegistrationToken(
+            UInt64 cookie,
+            Windows.ApplicationModel.Background.BackgroundTaskRegistration taskRegistration);

+        // The cookie from CoRegisterClassObject
+        UInt64 Cookie{ get; };

+        // The Registration token for the Push Trigger Windows.ApplicationModel.Background.BackgroundTaskRegistration TaskRegistration { get; };
+    };

+    static runtimeclass PushNotificationManager
+    {
-        // Register an activator using a Details context for inproc activations static void RegisterActivator(InProcActivatorDetails details);
+        // Register an activator using an ActivationInfo context and return a RegistrationToken static PushNotificationRegistrationToken RegisterActivator(PushNotificationActivationInfo details);

-        // Unregister any activator if present
+        // Unregister any activator if present using a token and registrationKind
-        static void UnregisterActivator(InProcActivatorDetails details);
+        // 1) If kind = PushTrigger is specified, the trigger itself will be removed
+        // 2) If kind = ComActivator is specified, the Reunion Background Task component will no longer act as an InProc COM Server static void UnregisterActivator(PushNotificationRegistrationToken token, PushNotificationRegistrationKind kind);

         // Request a Push Channel with an encoded RemoteId from WNS.
-RemoteId is an AAD identifier GUID static Windows.Foundation.IAsyncOperationWithProgress<ChannelResult, ChannelResult> CreateChannelAsync(Guid remoteId);
+RemoteId is an AAD identifier GUID static Windows.Foundation.IAsyncOperationWithProgress<PushNotificationCreateChannelResult, PushNotificationCreateChannelStatus> CreateChannelAsync(Guid remoteId);

+        // Event handler to subscribe to if the app is in the foreground static event Windows.Foundation.EventHandler<PushNotificationReceivedEventArgs> PushReceived;
     };
 }
 ```
 # Appendix
-* For all OS images before 21H1 (19043), the RemoteId will be a noop and the native platform will send the PFN (PackageFamilyName) in the channel request protocol.
-The WNS server will maintain an internal mapping of PFN -> RemoteId and will return a channelUri with the encoded RemoteId after querying the map.
+* For all OS images before 21H1 (19043), the RemoteId will be a noop and the native platform will </br>
+send the PFN (PackageFamilyName) in the channel request protocol.
+The WNS server will maintain an </br>
+internal mapping of PFN -> RemoteId and will return a channelUri with the encoded RemoteId after querying </br>
+the map.
-* For OS images 21H1(19043) and beyond, the Reunion component will call into newly added Closed source APIs in the OS to actually pass a RemoteId in the Channel Request operation.
+* For OS images 21H1(19043) and beyond, the Reunion component will call into newly added Closed source </br>
+APIs in the OS to actually pass a RemoteId in the Channel Request operation.
-* For unpackaged Win32 apps, the Reunion component will call into Closed source APIs to register the unpackaged Win32 process with the RemoteId.
+* For unpackaged Win32 apps, the Reunion component will call into Closed source APIs to register the </br>
+unpackaged Win32 process with the RemoteId.
-* A long running Reunion component will be needed to intercept Push payloads from the native platform and Launch the corresponding unpackaged Win32 app.
-We will be using Protocol Activation via WinMain to launch the unpackaged Win32 process from the long running service.
-The requirement is mainly because the native client today does not have support to launch Win32 apps directly in response to a Push payload unless they are already running in which case we simply marshall the payload back to the process via a registered callback sink.
+* A long running Reunion component will be needed to intercept Push payloads from the native platform and </br>
+Launch the corresponding unpackaged Win32 app.
+We will be using Protocol Activation via WinMain to launch the </br>
+unpackaged Win32 process from the long running service.
+The requirement is mainly because the native client </br>
+today does not have support to launch Win32 apps directly in response to a Push payload unless they are </br>
+already running in which case we simply marshall the payload back to the process via a registered callback sink.
-* For packaged applications like MSIX, we buid a thin wrapper around existing Background Manager APIs rather than re-inventing new Background Triggers.
-This is mainly because Background Infrastructure native client stack is built with Power Management and resourcing concerns already addressed.
-Building a new stack that addresses similar concerns is likely not the best use of our time or resources.
-Instead we should invest in Reunioninzing the Background Infra stack itself.
+* For packaged applications like MSIX Desktop Bridge, we buid a thin wrapper around existing Background Manager </br>
+APIs rather than re-inventing new Background Triggers.
+This is mainly because Background Infrastructure native </br>
+client stack is built with Power Management and resourcing concerns already addressed.
+Building a new stack that </br>
+addresses similar concerns is likely not the best use of our time or resources.
+Instead we should invest in </br>
+Reunioninzing the Background Infra stack itself.